 In September 2018, the Company signed a management agreement with 9177 - 586 Quebec Inc. ("9177 Quebec"), a company controlled by Denis Kay, the Chief Scientific Officer of the Company, which requires monthly payments of \$13,333 per month for an effective term of two years.
 In June 2019, the Company amended the agreement to increase the monthly fees to \$15,000.
 Included in the agreement is a provision for a termination payment equal to the greater of (i) \$360,000 less any fees previously paid under the agreement between June 1, 2019 and the date of termination or (ii) \$45,000.
+On August 15, 2022, the Company amended the agreement to decrease the monthly fees to \$7,500 and to include a provision that if a change of control or significant financing is initiated prior to December 31, 2022, 9177 Quebec will receive a one-time payment equal to number of months worked subsequent to August 15, 2022 multiplied by \$7,500.

 In September 2018, the Company signed a management agreement with Clearway Global, LLC ("Clearway Global"), a company controlled by Fred Sancilio, the former President and a director of the Company, which requires monthly payments of \$10,000 per month for an effective term of two years.
 In June 2019, the Company amended the agreement to increase the monthly fees to \$20,000.
 Included in the agreement is a provision for a termination payment equal to the greater of (i) \$480,000 less any fees previously paid under the agreement between June 1, 2019 and the date of termination or (ii) \$60,000.
-In February 2021, the Company amended the agreement to increase the monthly fees to \$24,166.
+In February 2021, the Company amended the agreement to increase the monthly fees to \$24,166 through December 31, 2022.
 On December 22, 2021, Fred Sancilio resigned as the President and director of the Company.
+The management agreement was replaced with a consulting agreement which no longer contains a provision for a termination payment.

-In August 2020, the Company signed a management agreement with Seatrend Strategy Group, ("Seatrend"), a company controlled by Jeremy Wright, the Chief Financial Officer of the Company, which requires monthly payments of \$6,000.
+In August 2020, the Company signed a management agreement with Seatrend Strategy Group, ("Seatrend"), a company controlled by Jeremy Wright, the Chief Financial Officer of the Company, which required monthly payments of \$6,000.
 In October 2020, the Company amended the agreement to increase the monthly fees to \$15,000.
-Included in the agreement is a provision for a termination payment of six's month's fees.
+Included in the agreement was a provision for a termination payment of six's month's fees.
 On April 12, 2022, Jeremy Wright resigned as the CFO of the Company and was paid a termination payment of \$90,000.

 In February 2021, the Company signed a consulting agreement with Michael McFadden, the CEO of the Company, requiring an annual base compensation of \$500,000.
-Included in the agreement is a provision for a termination payment upon termination without just cause and an equity provision upon the sale or merger of the Company.
-The termination payment is to be paid semi-monthly over a one year period, as follows: the first six months at the current base compensation, followed by three months at 1⁄2 of the current base compensation.
-The equity provision provides for the following:
+A new employment agreement was signed in March 2022 which included in the agreement is a provision for termination payment without just cause of: